lucashueda/reproducible_research/README.md

 The files are organized as follow:

-  - /data - Dataset used
+  - /data - Dataset used, if not here download and put on the folder the train.csv file in https://zenodo.org/record/3924900#.XvwnkfJKg5k
   - /deliver - The executable paper and experiment's codes
   - /dev - Codes and notebooks used during the experiment
   - /figures - Figures used on research